Becksteinlab/lammps/doc/src/dump_image.rst

 "primitive" region styles (no unions or intersections), but the *points* draw style supports *all* region styles.

-Recommended transparency settings are the values of 0.25, 0.5, or 0.75 when used in combination with *fsaa on*.
+Recommended transparency values are 0.25, 0.5, or 0.75 when used in combination with *fsaa on*.

 ----------